panzerdp/dmitripavlutin.com/content/posts/110-usestate-update/index.md

 }
 ```

-Take a look at the `doubleIncrease()` event handler: `this.state.count` is updated using 2 increases.
+Take a look at the `doubleIncrease()` event handler: `this.setState(actualCount => actualCount + 1)` the state updater also uses a callback function.

 Open the demo and click the button *Double Increase*.
-As expected, the `this.state.count` has been updated by 2.
+As expected, the `this.state.count` updates by 2.

 In class based components, `this.state` is also not updated immediately.
-When calling `this.setState(newState)`, React again schedules a re-render, and exactly on next rendering ``
+When calling `this.setState(newState)`, React schedules a re-render, and exactly on next rendering
-`this.state` contains the actual value.
+`this.state` contains the new state value `newState`.

-> `this.setState(newState)` updates `this.state` and the component output asynchronously, i.e. on next rendering.
+> `this.setState(newState)` updates `this.state` asynchronously, i.e. on next rendering.

 ## 4. Summary